 When Does a Ladder Require a Cage?

 Ladders are something we take for granted; everybody has been on one at some point in their life and is comfortable with how to climb them.
 Even the ones mounted to the sides of our workplaces are familiar enough that we don’t give a second thought about what might or might not be proper usage.
 I mean, let’s face it: ladders are pretty simple, right?
 You have evenly spaced side-rails, evenly spaced rungs, and all you have to do is climb up or down.

 What sometimes gets overlooked is fall protection.
 When you grab the lowest rung on the side of your manufacturing plant, warehouse, or office building and look straight up, it could seem like you have a pretty difficult climb ahead of you.
 Whether that bothers you or not doesn’t change the fact that at some point, you will be 10, 20, or even 30 feet in the air which means you will need some form of fall protection.
 That’s where ladder cages come in.

 The requirement for a cage comes when you have a fixed ladder longer than 20 feet.

-The regulations say that if a fixed ladder is taller than 20 feet, you are required to have a cage which meets all the requirements of 29 CFR 1910.27(d).
+The regulations say that if a fixed ladder is taller than 20 feet, you are required to have a cage that meets all the requirements of 29 CFR 1910.27(d).

 Here are the basics of the requirements: